haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 - [[Items for playtest]]
 - [[First balance pass]]
 - [[Character 2]] (will still probably need *some* blender, but nothing obvious)
+- Utility function for specials to fall back when you have no bar.

 More bugs may appear in [[Bug tracker#Before playtest]]